canada-ca/canada-ca.github.io/_posts/2018-02-21-Delivering-citizen-experience.markdown

 As l’ve said before, we can’t be a Blockbuster government serving a Netflix citizenry.
 But Netflix never would have succeeded if people couldn’t figure out how to use it, quickly and easily.

 That’s why the work done at Canada.ca is critical.
-It’s central to a great customer experience and central to great digital government.
+It’s central to a great citizen experience and central to great digital government.